dashhudson/vue-ld/README.md

 A simple wrapper around the [js-client-sdk](https://github.com/launchdarkly/js-client-sdk) that provides observable feature flags, a ready state to ensure all feature flags are up to date, and routing utilities.

+## Flag Types
+LaunchDarkly supports different flag types.

+- Boolean flags have two settings: true or false.
+- Multivariate flags have multiple settings that let you define different variations.
+Those settings include strings, numbers, JSON objects, or JSON arrays.

+## Use `invertFlag` with flags
+- Boolean flags
+False by default.
+If set to true, the inverse of the requiredFlag's value will be used.
+- Multivariate flags
+The flag value can be strings, numbers, JSON objects, or JSON arrays.
+Therefore, the inverse value of them is `false` , except that the inverse value of `Number(0)` is `true`.
+So be careful when using `invertFlag` with Multivariate flags.

 ## Usage

 ### Installation